Atin1233/Stayllappofficial/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

 ## 🆘 Support

-For support and questions, please open an issue in the repository or contact the development team.
+For support and questions, please open an issue in the GitHub repository.

+---

+**Stayll** - Making property management simple and efficient.